PaddlePaddle/PaddleCloud/doc/autoscale/experiment/README.md

 ### Resource utilization

-As shown in Case 2 in a general purpose cluster, the CPU utilization increased by 34.8% on average; During off-peak time, the CPU utilization even surged by 77.8%.
+As shown in Case 2 in a general purpose cluster, the CPU utilization increased by 34.8% on average; During the off-peak time, the CPU utilization even surged by 77.8%.

-Clearly, the compute resource reservoir in cluster prepared for rainy day is no longer necessary, because now your machine learning tasks are running in the very reservoir.
-When situation is getting tough, machine learning tasks will size itself down without fault and give resources back automatically.
+Clearly, the computing resource reservoir in cluster prepared for a rainy day is no longer necessary, because now your machine learning tasks are running in the very reservoir.
+When the situation is getting tough, machine learning tasks will size itself down without fault and give resources back automatically.

 ### Average Pending time

-As showing in case 1 in a special purpose cluster, the average pending time reduced by XX% on average.
+As shown in case 1 in a special purpose cluster, the average pending time reduced by XX% on average.

 ### Improved the service quality with general purpose cluster